dotnet/docs/docs/standard/metadata-and-self-describing-components.md

 - Attributes.

-  The .NET Framework lets you declare specific kinds of metadata, called attributes, in your compiled file.
-Attributes can be found throughout the .NET Framework and are used to control in more detail how your program behaves at run time.
-Additionally, you can emit your own custom metadata into .NET Framework files through user-defined custom attributes.
+  .NET lets you declare specific kinds of metadata, called attributes, in your compiled file.
+Attributes can be found throughout .NET and are used to control in more detail how your program behaves at run time.
+Additionally, you can emit your own custom metadata into .NET files through user-defined custom attributes.
 For more information, see [Attributes](attributes/index.md).

 ## Metadata and the PE File Structure

-Metadata is stored in one section of a .NET Framework portable executable (PE) file, while Microsoft intermediate language (MSIL) is stored in another section of the PE file.
+Metadata is stored in one section of a .NET portable executable (PE) file, while Microsoft intermediate language (MSIL) is stored in another section of the PE file.
 The metadata portion of the file contains a series of table and heap data structures.
 The MSIL portion contains MSIL and metadata tokens that reference the metadata portion of the PE file.
 You might encounter metadata tokens when you use tools such as the [MSIL Disassembler (Ildasm.exe)](../framework/tools/ildasm-exe-il-disassembler.md) to view your code's MSIL, for example.

 ### Metadata Tables and Heaps